 - Insulin production in the pancreas decreases (this is called insulin deficiency).

 The four main risk factors for type 2 diabetes are:

 - Being 40 years of age or older

-- Being a member of a high-risk ethnic population.
-For example, being of Aboriginal, Hispanic, Asian, South Asian or African descent
+- Being of Aboriginal, African, Asian, Hispanic or South Asian descent

 - Having a history of gestational diabetes (diabetes during pregnancy) or having given birth to a baby that is more than 9 pounds (4 kilograms)

 - Being diagnosed with prediabetes or diabetes complications like eye, kidney or nerve problems or heart disease